Streaming Principal Component Analysis From Incomplete Data: Related Work

-Our own update was inspired by that of $\grouse$ when we found zero-filled updates were unreliable.
+It might be interesting to add that our proposed update in $\alg$ was inspired by that of $\grouse$ when we found zero-filled updates were unreliable \cite{eftekhari2016expect}.
 However, $\grouse$ was derived as a purely streaming algorithm, and it therefore is not designed to leverage common low-rank structure that may be revealed when a block of vectors is processed at once.
-Therefore for each block, $\alg$ achieves a more significant reduction in error than is possible with $\grouse$.
-Furthermore, our guarantees hold with high probability, rather than in expectation, an improvement made possible by the machinery deployed in this work.
-Most importantly, $\alg$ addresses the lack of global convergence in $\grouse$ with missing data.
-Indeed, the first measurement block in $\alg$ provides a good initialization (see Lemma \ref{lem:init}) which, combined with Lemma \ref{lem:whp main}, guarantees global convergence of $\alg$ to the true subspace (see Theorem \ref{thm:main result}).
+Therefore, for each block $\alg$ often achieves a more significant reduction in error than is possible with $\grouse$.